brains-on-code/conducting-and-analyzing-human-studies/README.md

 # Literature Review

-A list of all reviewed studies with our assessment comments and explanations is provided in `literature_review.csv`.
+A list of all reviewed studies with our assessment comments and explanations is provided in `literature_review.tsv`.